Campus Writing Board

 Writing-Enriched Curriculum Writing Plans

-Campus Writing Board Criteria: The board considers the merit of each Undergraduate Writing Plan using a list of approved guidelines.
+Campus Writing Board Criteria: The board considers the merit of each undergraduate writing plan using a list of approved guidelines.
 Essentially, the board is looking for plans that address writing-related expectations and concerns voiced by unit faculty, instructors, and undergraduate students.
-Successful Plans, which are created as a result of the Writing-Enriched Curriculum process, contain innovative, attainable goals and cost-effective means for providing instructional support.
-Finally, successful Writing Plans evidence significant faculty participation and approval.
+Successful plans, which are created as a result of the Writing-Enriched Curriculum process, contain innovative, attainable goals and cost-effective means for providing instructional support.
+Finally, successful writing plans evidence significant faculty participation and approval.

 Writing Plan Submission Guidelines

-The Writing-Enriched Curriculum Program is funded by the Office of Undergraduate Education.
+The Writing-Enriched Curriculum program is funded by the Office of Undergraduate Education.

 Approved WEC plans